sagemath/trac_to_gh/Issue 1476.md

 # Issue 1476: R -- enable installation of optional packages

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1476

 Original creator: was